Latrodectism: Treatment

 People who have been bitten by a black widow spider are recommended to seek professional medical assistance for symptoms.
 Symptoms self-resolve in hours to days in a majority of bites without medical intervention.

 Medical treatments have varied over the years.
-Some treatments (e.g. calcium gluconate) have been discovered to be useless.
+Some treatments (e.g., calcium gluconate) have been discovered to be useless.
 Currently, treatment usually involves symptomatic therapy with pain medication, muscle relaxants, and antivenom.
 When the pain becomes unbearable, antivenom is administered.
 Antivenom historically completely resolves pain in a short time.
 Antivenom is made by injecting horses with latrodectus venom over a period of time.
-The horse develops antibodies against the venom.
-The horse is bled and the antibodies purified for later use.
+The horse develops antibodies against the venom, then the horse is bled and the antibodies purified for later use.
 Doctors recommend the use of anti-inflammatory medications before antivenom administration, because antivenom can induce allergic reactions to the horse proteins.
-The efficacy of antivenom has come under scrutiny as patients receiving placebo have also recovered quickly.
+The efficacy of antivenom has come under scrutiny, as patients receiving placebos have also recovered quickly.

-Antivenom is used widely in Australia for redback bites; however, in the United States, it is less commonly used.
+Antivenom is used widely in Australia for redback bites; however, in the United States it is less commonly used.
 Antivenom made from spider bite survivors has been used since the 1920s.
-Opioids such as morphine relieve pain and benzodiazepines ease muscle spasm in most patients.
+Opioids such as morphine relieve pain, and benzodiazepines ease muscle spasm in most patients.

 Prognosis

-The vast majority of victims fully recover without significant lasting problems (sequelae).
-Death from latrodectism is reported as high as 5% to as low as 0.2%.
+The vast majority of victims fully recover without significant lasting problems.
+Death from latrodectism is rare and primarily occurs in children or adults with cardiovascular disease.
 In the United States, where antivenom is rarely used, there have been no deaths reported for decades.

 Despite a frequent reference to youth and old age being predisposing factors, it has been demonstrated that young children appear to be at the lowest risk for a serious bite, perhaps owing to the rapid use of antivenom.
 Bite victims who are very young, old, hypotensive, pregnant, or who have existing heart problems are reported to be the most likely to develop complications.
-However, due to the low incidence of complications, these generalizations simply refer to special complications.

 Epidemiology

 Bites from Latrodectus occur usually because of accidental contact with the spiders.
-The species are not aggressive to humans naturally, but may bite when trapped.
+The species is not aggressive to humans naturally, but may bite when trapped.
 As such, bite incidents may be described as accidents.
 Reports of epidemics were associated with agricultural areas in Europe in the last two centuries.
-However the European spider is associated with fields and humans come in contact only during harvest.
-For example, in the 1950s researchers believed that three bites happened each year and with an epidemic up to 180 each year.
+However, the European spider is associated with fields, and humans come in contact only during harvest.
+For example, in the 1950s, researchers believed that three bites happened each year, and with an epidemic up to 180 each year.

-Conversely, redback and North American black widows live in proximity with people and several thousand black widow bites are reported to Poison Control in the United States each year.
-About 800 are reported by medical personnel.
-Amongst those 800 bites only a dozen had major complications and none were fatal.
+Conversely, redback and North American black widows live in proximity with people, and several hundred black widow bites are reported to Poison Control in the United States each year.
+Of the bites reported in the United States from 2001 to 2005, approximately 31% were treated in a health care facility, 0.5% had major complications, and none were fatal.

-In Perth, Australia, for example there were 156 bites in children from redback spiders over 20 years.
+In Perth, Australia, for example, there were 156 bites in children from redback spiders over 20 years.
 Twice as many boys were bitten as girls, mostly toddlers.
 A third of the children developed latrodectism and there were no deaths.